Bassel-Sadek/MTC/TransitNetworkCoding.md

 ### 4.4 Link Based Fares

 Some fare structures are provided between zones.
 Many times is hard to capture the exact fare using the methods explained above.
 In those cases we use the command FARELINK.
 This command adds a specific amount indicated in the FARELINK command to the basic fare as a link is traversed in a path.
-These links are included in the [FARELINKS.FAR](https://github.com/BayAreaMetro/TM1_2015_Base_Network/blob/master/trn/Farelinks.far) file.
+These links are included in the [Farelinks.far](https://github.com/BayAreaMetro/TM1_2015_Base_Network/blob/master/trn/Farelinks.far) file.

-*Figure 14 Transit Link Based Fare File (FARELINKS.FAR)*
+*Figure 14 Transit Link Based Fare File (Farelinks.far)*

 ![Transit Link Based Fare File](https://raw.githubusercontent.com/BayAreaMetro/modeling-website/master/foswiki_imgs/Farelink_far.jpg)